claudiolissona/claudiolissona.github.io/_pages/research.md

         </span>
       </div>
       <div id="abstract-1">
-        We measure the Euro Area (EA) output gap and potential output using a non-stationary dynamic factor model estimated on a large dataset of macroeconomic and financial variables.
-From 2012 to 2024, we estimate that the EA economy was tighter than policy institutions estimate, suggesting that the slow EA growth results from a potential output issue, not a business cycle issue.
-Moreover, we find that a decline in trend inflation, not slack in the economy, kept core inflation below 2% before the pandemic and that demand forces account for at least 30% of the post-pandemic increase in core inflation.
+        We measure the euro area (EA) output gap and potential output using a non-stationary dynamic factor model estimated on a large dataset of macroeconomic and financial variables.
+Our results indicate that, between 2012 and 2024, the EA economy was consistently tighter than suggested by institutional estimates, implying that its weak growth reflects a potential output problem rather than a business-cycle one.
+Moreover, we find that the decline in trend inflation—rather than economic slack—kept core inflation below 2% before the pandemic, while cyclical co-movements account for at least 30% of the post-pandemic rise in core inflation.
+Finally, relative to other model-based measures, our estimates display substantially smaller quasi-real-time revisions.
         <br>
         <div>
           <b>Keywords:</b> output gap, factor models, large-dimensional data, non-stationarity, COVID19